-Aura Lippincott is Instructional Designer at Post University where she partners with faculty and subject matter experts to develop online, hybrid and on-ground graduate and undergraduate courses in a wider variety of subjects.
-Prior to this, Aura was Director of Instructional Technology Solution at UCLA Anderson School of Management and Information Literacy Librarian at the UCLA Anderson School’s Rosenfeld Management Library.
-In these roles, she led several projects that supported the growing use of video in the management curriculum.
-Aura has published articles and presented on the topics of MBA information and technology literacy and the use of multimedia and video conferencing to increase social presence and interactivity in online and hybrid instruction.
+Aura Lippincott is Instructional Designer at Western Connecticut State University where she partners with faculty to develop online, hybrid and on-ground graduate and undergraduate courses in a wide variety of subjects.
+Prior to this, Aura was Instructional Designer at Post University, Director of Instructional Technology Solutions at UCLA Anderson School of Management and Information Literacy Librarian at the UCLA Anderson School’s Rosenfeld Management Library.
+In these roles, she has led several projects that support the growing use of video in teaching and learning.
+Aura has published articles and presented on the topics of information & technology literacy and the use of multimedia and video conferencing to increase social presence and interactivity in online and hybrid instruction.